-Natural Gas demand shall be reported for the baseline and proposed during the coldest day (24 hours) in the weather file used in the simulation, as shown in Table 6-1.
+baseline and proposed during the coldest day (24 hours) in the weather file used in the simulation, as shown in Table 6-1.
 This calculation is automated in the CT ECB Companion Tool.
-The Hourly Input or the Hrly eQuest Results tabs must be populated with baseline and proposed demand data.
+The Hourly Input tab must be populated with baseline and proposed demand data.
 Table 2 on the Demand Savings tab can be filled out manually only if the approved simulation tool used is not capable of providing the data necessary to populate the hourly demand tabs.